Take a look inside this newly refurbished bungalow that’s on the market in Sunderland

 Take a look inside this gorgeous, modern bungalow that is newly refurbished and lies in a popular location.

-If you’re looking to make your first step on the housing ladder in Sunderland then look no further as this newly refurbished bungalow situated in a popular location close to local amenities is on the market.
+If you’re looking for a home in Sunderland then look no further as this newly refurbished bungalow situated in a popular location close to local amenities is on the market.

 The property is for sale on Zoopla, via the estate agent Peter Heron.
 On Zoopla, they say: “This fabulous bungalow has recently undergone a significant programme of upgrading, refurbishment and remodelling to provide an outstanding standard of accommodation.